-There are many controversies over various topics in the Bible.
-Debates are made on a daily basis over the interpretation of the Scriptures; one of these debates is about women and their roles in this world.
-According to two passages found in the New Testament (1 Timothy 2:9-15; 1 Corinthians 14:34-35) it seems as though women are supposed to sit quietly, not talk out of place, and let the men be the leaders and rulers over them and the world; only able to come to salvation through childbirth… Well, I’m here to say that I couldn’t disagree with this philosophy more!
+Debates are regularly had over the interpretation of the Scriptures as there are many controversies over various topics in the Bible.
+One of these subjects is about women and their roles in this world.
+According to two passages found in the New Testament (1 Timothy 2:9-15; 1 Corinthians 14:34-35), it seems as though women are supposed to sit quietly, not talk out of place, and let the men be the leaders and rulers over them and the world; only able to come to salvation through childbirth… Well, I’m here to say that I couldn’t disagree with this philosophy more!

 I could write page upon page on this subject, but I know that not everyone wants to read a mini-booklet, so I’m just going to state my points and evidence; if anyone is interested in hearing more, I’d be happy to respond to any questions or opinions in the comments below.
 I am very passionate about this topic, as a woman and a friend who sees others not living out the callings on their lives.
-The worst thing, to me, is seeing someone lose their spark and return to a life that is not what God had in store for them; but then I have to remind myself that I am not called to change people’s beliefs.
-All I can do is be a light and share the words, I feel, God is placing on my heart and pray that the seeds will grow.
+The hardest thing for me to watch is someone losing their spark and returning to a life that is not what God had in store for them, but then I have to remind myself that I am not called to change people’s beliefs.
+All I can do is be a light and share the words I feel God is placing on my heart, and pray that the seeds will grow.

 From birth, children are given to their parents to be raised and loved.
 As the head of the home, a godly father is a spiritual covering over his family for protection and guidance.
 God has given him this position to look after his family’s needs and follow the Bible.
 Until a daughter is married, it is her father’s place to protect her heart from men, though this doesn’t always happen, and show her the kind of man her future husband should be.

 This picture of spiritual covering, however, does not give the father a higher authority than God.
-His children will grow up to either have a relationship with God or not, the choice is theirs.
-However, before reaching that age of independence, a father has the authority to speak for his family and put his foot down if he feels like one of his children has made a wrong commitment or is planning on doing something he doesn’t agree with.
-That said, this does not mean that he can overrule what God is telling members of his family.
+His children will grow up to either have a relationship with God or not; the choice is theirs.
+However, before reaching that age of independence, a father has the authority to speak for his family and put his foot down if he feels like one of his children has made a wrong commitment or is planning on doing something he disagrees with.
+That said, this does not mean that he can overrule what God is instructing his family members to do.

 According to Numbers 30, if an unmarried daughter makes a vow or promise, and her father finds out, he has the right to break this promise and relieve his daughter of their repercussions.